Last Updated on September 5, 2022 by Grow with Bovees

 If disease is prevalent, then yes.
 For example, oak trees are an exception because of the susceptibility of oak trees to the disease oak wilt.
-Oak wilt is spread from tree to tree by Nitidulid beetles which are attracted to tree sap.
+The disease is spread from tree to tree by Nitidulid beetles which are attracted to tree sap.

 Because of this, it is recommended practice to seal cut tree limbs with a wound dressing as quickly as possible before the beetles catch a whiff of that sweet-smelling sap.

 A wound dressing can be used in such cases, but ordinary paint works just as well.
 That said, applying wound solution to pruned branches should only be necessary for the first three or four days after an operation.

 In fact, in the 24 states where oak wilt is a concern, including Texas, pruning is positively discouraged during spring.
 Considering the lasting damage that can be done by this disease, it’s easy to see why.

-When pruning your maple tree, just make sure the tools are sterilized before use.
+When pruning your maple tree, just make sure the pruning shears are sterilized before use.